Table of Contents

 Global events over the past few years have greatly impacted the upstream supply chain.
 Starting with the COVID-19 pandemic, which resulted in nationwide lockdowns that put a temporary stop to raw materials transport.
 Since the majority of raw materials were imported from China, which was the first to be impacted by the pandemic, there was a long and massive disruption in transportation links and raw materials supply.

 Moreover, 47% of companies also reported a disruption in their workforce due to the pandemic.
 This was followed shortly by the Great Resignation, with resignation rates in the manufacturing industry almost hitting 60% in late 2021.
-Long bouts of labor shortages meant that many activities in the upstream supply chain had to be put on pause or significantly delayed, resulting in slower supply chain velocity.
+Long bouts of labour shortages meant that many activities in the upstream supply chain had to be put on pause or significantly delayed, resulting in slower supply chain velocity.

 Even as the pandemic eased down and the global supply chain started to pick back up, other events such as the war in Ukraine began to cause other types of issues.
 For example, there’s a shortage of wheat and oil supplies due to trade disruptions in the region.